sabrina0601/SI506-2020Winter/docs/readings/readings-week_03.md

 :warning: To access readings on the O'Reilly Learning Platform you need a "school" account.
 See [instructions](./readings-oreilly_learning_platform.md) on how to create and activate your account.

-## Canvas Files

-:exclamation: C. Severance, [Python for Everybody](https://www.py4e.com/book) EPUB and PDF versions are available in Canvas Files.
-Chuck's book has been translated into several languages and is available in various formats (i.e., HTML, PDF, EPUB, Mobi) at [https://www.py4e.com/book](https://www.py4e.com/book).
-All Tagliaferri articles are republished in L. Tagliaferri, [How to Code in Python 3](https://www.digitalocean.com/community/books/digitalocean-ebook-how-to-code-in-python) (Digital Ocean, Feb 2018).
-[PDF](https://do.co/python-book-pdf) and [EPUB](https://do.co/python-book-epub) versions are also available in Canvas Files.

 ## Objects, Variables, Expressions, and Statements

 **Charles Severance, [Python for Everybody.
 Exploring data in Python 3](https://www.py4e.com/book) (CreateSpace, 2016).**